 - We are actively encouraging any employees who have a fever or are sick to stay home.

 Please note that all of our foods and beverages are safe for consumption the virus cannot survive in packaged food, pet food and beverages, including bottled water.
 We apply the strictest hygiene measures in all of our factories.

-Tackling this crisis requires collective action at a global and local level.
+Tackling this crisis requires collective action at a global and local level, so we're Listening to experts and providing support where it's most needed.
 Globally, Nestlé has joined forces with the International Federation of the Red Cross and Red Crescent Societies (IFRC).
 The IFRC has unmatched presence and expertise in providing first aid, emergency response and epidemic control.
 Initially, we will work together in four ways to provide urgent help for emergency services and caregivers and strengthen healthcare systems:

 - We will donate CHF 10 million to for immediate deployment in countries where it is most needed.